bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 Public Key Formats
 ~~~~~~~~~~~~~~~~~~

 Bitcoin `ECDSA <https://en.wikipedia.org/wiki/Elliptic_Curve_DSA>`__ public keys represent a point on a particular Elliptic Curve (EC) defined in `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__.
 In their traditional uncompressed form, public keys contain an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
-The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin, y2 = x3 + 7, over a field of contiguous numbers.
+The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin, y\ :sup:`2` = x\ :sup:`3` + 7, over a field of contiguous numbers.

 .. figure:: /img/dev/en-ecdsa-compressed-public-key.svg
    :alt: Point On ECDSA Curve